wdehoog/hutspot-ubports/docs/play-on-phone.md

 ### Librespot-java

-I also tried [Librespot-java](https://github.com/librespot-org/librespot-java) using jre/jkd from Oracle and OpenJDK but this makes the my phone reboot instantly.
+I also tried [Librespot-java](https://github.com/librespot-org/librespot-java) using jre/jkd from Oracle and OpenJDK.
+It is a really great player I use on raspberry pi but unfortunately it makes my phone reboot instantly.